OlympusDAO-Education/Documentation/glossary.md

 ### DCV

 Deflation Control Variable, is the scaling factor at which protocol defined buy pressure changes.
-A higher DCV means more buy pressure and higher deflation.
-A lower DCV means less buy pressure and lower deflation.
+A higher DCV means more buy pressure from the protocol, resulting in a higher deflation.
+A lower DCV means less buy pressure from the protocol, resulting in a lower deflation.

 ### EVM